-Squabbling siblings Misha and Marie are attending a Christmas party at their country estate when their mysterious Uncle Nikolai arrives, bearing gifts.
+Squabbling siblings Marie and Misha are attending a Christmas party at their country estate when their mysterious Uncle Nikolai arrives, bearing gifts.
 These include a beautiful nutcracker doll for Marie, who takes it to the nursery that night.
 Then the magic begins.
-The clock strikes twelve, the Christmas tree grows to enormous proportions, and Misha and Marie begin their journey to the icy realm of the Snow Queen and golden palace of the Sugar Plum Fairy where they must learn to get along.
+The clock strikes twelve, the Christmas tree grows to enormous proportions and Marie and Misha journey to the icy realm of the Snow Queen and golden palace of the Sugar Plum Fairy where they must learn to get along.

 James Kudelka served as Resident Choreographer of The National Ballet of Canada following his nine years as Artistic Director.
-He choreographs in a variety of styles and forms, from original full-length ballets to short contemporary works and remounted classics.
+He creates works of incredible musicality and vision for companies internationally, from original full-length ballets to short contemporary works and remounted classics.
 Kudelka was Resident Choreographer of Coleman Lemieux & Compagnie from 2008 to 2020.

 The late 19th century Russian composer Pyotr Ilyich Tchaikovsky created some of the most popular works in the classical repertoire, particularly his three full-length scores for ballet: Swan Lake, The Sleeping Beauty and The Nutcracker.
-His body of work includes full-length operas, multiple symphonies and concertos.
+His work includes full-length operas, multiple symphonies and concerti.

 “The best Nutcracker on the planet.” – The Globe and Mail

 “The Nutcracker: nothing short of spectacular!” – National Post